 We then show that these results are robust to instrumenting campaign expenditures.
-A key issue, the endogeneity of campaign spending has been variously tackled by the literature.1 This paper proposes to use as an instrument a natural experiment that directly impacted candidates' spending: the 1995 ban on political contributions from legal entities in France, which was enforced for the first time at the unanticipated 1997 legislative elections.
+A key issue, the endogeneity of campaign spending has been variously tackled by the literature.
+This paper proposes to use as an instrument a natural experiment that directly impacted candidates' spending: the 1995 ban on political contributions from legal entities in France, which was enforced for the first time at the unanticipated 1997 legislative elections.
 We exploit the fact that candidates varied significantly on their reliance on such donations, and so orthogonally to the other determinants of their electoral fortunes.
 To ascertain that last point, we restrict our analysis to candidates within the same party.
 We find that lower campaign spending due to a drop in legal entity contributions translated into a relatively weaker electoral performance, with magnitudes similar to those obtained with fixed-effects specifications.
+We confirm these results with a matching estimator and support the validity of our exclusion restriction through a variety of placebo tests.